Dumbbell Vs Barbell Bench Press: Compared For Building Chest

 Single Arm Dumbbell Bench Press

-This movement involves a lot of stabilization and will engage your core muscles greater than any other variation.
+This single arm dumbbell exercise involves a lot of stabilization and will engage your core muscles greater than any other variation.

 To perform: Hold one dumbbell and lie down on the bench press.
 Then complete your reps using just one side, then switch to the other side.